kaz-utashiro/Getopt-EX-Hashed/README.md

 - **action** => _coderef_

-    Parameter **action** takes code reference which called to process the option.
+    Parameter **action** takes code reference which is called to process the option.
 When called, hash object is passed through `$_`.

         has [ qw(left right both) ] => spec => '=i';
         has "+both" => action => sub {
             $_->{left} = $_->{right} = $_[1];
         };

-    You can use this for `"<>"` too.
+    You can use this for `"<>"` to catch everything.
 In that case, spec parameter does not matter and not required.

         has ARGV => default => [];
         has "<>" => action => sub {